visciang/mbs/README.md

 This approach is flexible enough to "share" the cache data between all the developers and the CI.
 It's enough to map the host dir to a "shared disk" (for example with S3FS-FUSE to share via aws S3, NFS, cifs, ...).

 In a basic and safe setup, the cache should be shared in "read-only" mode to the developers and "read-write" to the CI.
-This way the developers will see and re-use the artifact build by the CI while keeping a the simplicity / conflict-less approach of a single logical writer.
+This way the developers will see and re-use the artifact build by the CI while keeping a the simplicity / conflict-less approach of a single writer.

 ### Environment variables